Molecular-Biophysics-Database/mbdb-model/models/main/README.md

 techniques, but even within single technique there are sometimes large variation in how measurements and data analysis is performed.

-# Relations among records

-## Measurement groups

-If several measurements series closely related (*e.g.* identical samples measured with different techniques, all measurement from a single publication *etc.*) this can be annotated by placing the records in the same group.

-## Projects

-If measurements that are part of more loosely connected (*e.g.* part of the long-running research from a research group or long-running collaborations) this can be annotated by placing the records in within the same project.

 [yamale]: https://github.com/23andMe/Yamale